uttkarsh-8/Water-flow-simulation/README.md

   - We have implemented 2 shaders here:
   - - 1) Vertex Shader - Handles particle positions and passes temperature data.
       2) Fragment Shader - Creates color gradients for the particles based on colour gradient.

+#### How To Run
+  - Run this command to download all the node dependencies `npm install`
+  - Run this command to start the server `npx vite`

 #### Trade-offs/Cons
   - No physics engine, only visual approximations are used